matghazaryan/SOMotionDetector/README.md

 ```

 ###NOTE!
-To Support iOS 8.* you must add in your info.plist file on of the following keys: <br>
+To Support iOS 8.* you must add in your info.plist file one of the following keys: <br>
 `NSLocationAlwaysUsageDescription`<br> `NSLocationWhenInUseUsageDescription`

 You are done!

-Now to start detection motion just call
+Now to start motion detection just call
 ```ObjC
 [[SOMotionDetector sharedInstance] startDetection];
 ```